leelabsg/GCDA_tutorial_2025_Fall/Session4_PRS.md

 --out_dir=result/prscs
 ```

-### 4. Merge chr1 - chr22 beta files into one file
+### 4. Navigate to the result folder and combine PRS-CS Output Files (chr1–chr22) into a Single File
 ```
 cd result
 ```